Wirtinger derivatives: The work of Wilhelm Wirtinger

 The first systematic introduction of Wirtinger derivatives seems due to Wilhelm Wirtinger in the paper Wirtinger 1927 in order to simplify the calculations of quantities occurring in the theory of functions of several complex variables: as a result of the introduction of these differential operators, the form of all the differential operators commonly used in the theory, like the Levi operator and the Cauchy–Riemann operator, is considerably simplified and consequently easier to handle.
 The paper is deliberately written from a formal point of view, i.e. without giving a rigorous derivation of the properties deduced.

 Formal definition

 Despite their ubiquitous use, it seems that there is no text listing all the properties of Wirtinger derivatives: however, fairly complete references are the short course on multidimensional complex analysis by Andreotti (1976), the monograph of Gunning & Rossi (1965), and the monograph of Kaup & Kaup (1983) which are used as general references in this and the following sections.

 Functions of one complex variable

 (1) Consider the complex plane $\Complex \equiv \R^2 = \{(x,y) \mid x, y \in \R \}$ (in a sense of expressing a complex number $z = x + iy$ for real numbers $x$ and $y$).

-The Wirtinger derivatives are defined as the following linear partial differential operators of first order:
+Let $\bar{z}$ represent the complex conjugate of $z \ .$ Then the Wirtinger derivatives are defined as the following linear partial differential operators of first order: